cfanorthcos/safeaudit/SETUP.md

   like a real assessment (right fields, right types, reasonable size) before accepting it, instead of accepting any data at all.
 Re-publish the updated `firestore.rules` (Firestore Database -> Rules -> paste -> Publish) to pick this up.
-This raises the bar against random junk being written to your database, but it doesn't stop a determined, targeted script — for that, the next layer would be **Firebase App Check** (Build -> App Check in the console), which verifies requests are coming from your actual site rather than a bot, without requiring anyone to log in.
+Similarly, `storage.rules` now caps individual photo uploads at 3MB (down from an initial 10MB) — plenty of headroom since the app resizes photos before upload anyway, but a tighter ceiling against anything unexpected.
+Neither of these stops a determined, targeted script from someone who already has the admin password — for that, the next layer would be **Firebase App Check** (Build -> App Check in the console), which verifies requests are coming from your actual site rather than a bot.
 Ask if you'd like help setting that up.

 ## Known limitations in this version